privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

 Database: Setup Redundancy
 ..........................

-The appliance-tool is also capable of setting up a redundant setup, between two privacyIDEA nodes.
+The appliance-tool is also capable of setting up a redundant setup between two privacyIDEA nodes.
 For the setup, the privacyIDEA slave instance has to be setup and running with identical software than the master instance.
-The appliance-tool uses a tinc-tunnel to share the configuration and the database.
+The appliance-tool can use a tinc-tunnel to share the configuration and the database.

 .. figure:: images/appliance/database.png
    :width: 400px

-.. note:: The redundancy requires to setup a tinc VPN connection between the nodes and an SSH root login.
-Make sure the services are installed.
+.. note:: If you choose to use the tinc VPN connection between the nodes and an SSH root login make sure the services are installed.

-.. note:: Keep in mind that the log files and backups are also synchronized between the nodes.
-The setup of log rotation and backup is usually only necessary on the primary instance.

-.. warning:: Existing data on the slave node is overwritten and will be lost.
+.. warning:: Existing data on the second node is overwritten and will be lost.

 .. figure:: images/appliance/redundancy-successful.png
    :width: 450px